ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 See the `Reference Manual entry for plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__ for details on its parameters.

-As explained in the :ref:`When the script's scale must be preserved <PageDebugging_WhenTheScriptsScaleMustBePreserved>` of our page on :ref:`Debugging <PageDebugging>`, the function can be used to display and inspect values in the Data Window or in the indicator values displayed to the right of the script's name on the chart::
+As explained in the :ref:`When the script's scale must be preserved <PageDebugging_WhenTheScriptsScaleMustBePreserved>` section of our page on :ref:`Debugging <PageDebugging>`, the function can be used to display and inspect values in the Data Window or in the indicator values displayed to the right of the script's name on the chart::

     //@version=5